 The GBCT Trainee Scheme

-The scheme is only open to people who have the right to live and work in the UK.
+This scheme is only open to people who have the right to live and work in the UK.

-The GBCT Camera Trainee programme is aimed at future technicians who want to work predominantly on fiction productions.
-The Guild has been running its Trainee scheme for several years now.
+The GBCT Camera Trainee scheme is aimed at future technicians who want to work predominantly on fiction productions.
+The Guild has been running its Trainee programme for several years now.
 To ensure relevance and to meet industry needs, the GBCT Board has developed a more inclusive and flexible programme that involves a great number of Guild members to teach and further support trainees – as well as ensure that the skills gained meet the highest GBCT standards.

 All Trainee Grips are trained, monitored and assessed by the Grips Branch of BECTU

 If you need a Grip Trainee, your Key Grip should go to the Trainee Finder app on the Grips website: www.gripsbranch.org.uk